 If financial aid credited to a student’s account exceeds his or her charges, the student may: receive a refund, request that funds be returned to the lender, or request funds be kept on their student account for future charges.
 For more information on student accounts, please contact the Business Office.

-All recipients of Federal grant, loan, and work-study programs are required to sign a Statement of Educational Purpose which states that all Federal aid received will be used solely for expenses related to attendance or continued attendance at the University of Maine at Fort Kent.
-This statement is signed by all students who file the FAFSA – no separate Statement of Educational Purpose is required unless specifically requested by the Financial Aid Office.
+All recipients of Federal grant, loan, and work study programs are required to sign a Statement of Educational Purpose which states that all Federal aid received will be used solely for expenses related to attendance or continued attendance at the University of Maine at Fort Kent.
+This statement is signed by all students at the time they sign the FAFSA.

 Financial aid is awarded annually.
 A student must reapply for each subsequent year in which consideration is desired.
 Continued eligibility from one year to the next depends on (1) continued financial aid eligibility, which may change from year to year, (2) satisfactory academic progress towards the degree, which is reviewed at the end of each academic year.

-Federal Regulations require that in order to receive student financial aid under the programs authorized by Title IV of the Higher Education Act (HEA), as amended, students must maintain Satisfactory Academic Progress (SAP) in the course of study they are pursuing.
-Satisfactory Academic Progress includes: meeting minimum GPA requirements; not exceeding the maximum time frame in which to complete their academic program and meet percentage of completion standards.
+Federal Regulations require that in order to receive student financial aid under the programs authorized by Title IV of the Higher Education Act (HEA) of 1965, as amended, students must maintain Satisfactory Academic Progress (SAP) in the course of study they are pursuing.
+All courses taken at UMFK will be used in calculating SAP, including any UMFK courses taken while in high school.
+Courses taken at other institutions as "Away" courses, while a UMFK student, and transfer credits are also considered.
+Satisfactory Academic Progress includes: meeting minimum GPA requirements; not exceeding the maximum time frame in which to complete the student's academic program and meeting percentage of completion standards.
 More information is available on the UMFK website and at the Financial Aid Office.

 At the end of each academic year, each student's academic standing is reviewed to determine if the minimum requirements are being maintained.
 In the event that the student fails to meet the minimum requirements, the student is placed on Financial Aid Suspension.
 Students placed on Financial Aid Suspension may appeal, in writing, to the Academic Progress Appeals Committee.
 A student wishing to appeal the Committee’s decision may do so, in writing, to the President of the University.
 If granted an appeal, a student will be placed on Financial Aid Probation.